oviice/mopubAds/README.md

 - Interstitials are now loaded offscreen instead of in a separate WebView.
 - Rewarded Videos have a new init method.
 See `MoPubRewardedVideos.initializeRewardedVideo(Activity, List<Class<? extends CustomEventRewardedVideo>>, MediationSettings...)`.
 Pass in a list of networks to initialize, and MoPub will initialize those networks with the settings from the previous ad request, persisted across app close.
 - Upgraded our ExoPlayer dependency to 2.4.4.
+- Fixed issue where null javascript was being passed to AVID video sessions.

 ## Requirements